Title Profile & Character Information

 Annotation

-Bringing to a close a crucial chapter in the life and times of Maisie Dobbs, Leaving Everything Most Loved marks a pivotal moment in this â#128;#156;outstandingâ#128;#157; (Marilyn Stasio, New York Times Book Review) series.
+Bringing a crucial chapter in the life and times of Maisie Dobbs to a close, Leaving Everything Most Loved marks a pivotal moment in this outstanding mystery series.

 Characters